-A has sold a tankship to B to be transferred to the purchaser on 3 October, 2001.
-The sales contract listed certain pieces of equipment and spare parts as included in the sale, which, however, were missing when the ship was handed over.
-The purchaser noticed this lack of conformity only in November 2004.
-His claim under Art.
-7.2.2, which he raised only in November 2004 is barred by the Statute of Limitation.
-(Art.
-2 of this draft).
+- 1. A has sold a tankship to B to be transferred to the purchaser on 3 October.
+The sales contract listed certain parts of equipment and spare parts as included in the sale, which, however, were missing when the ship was handed over.
+The purchaser noticed this lack of conformity only in November 3 years later.
+Its claim under Art.
+7.2.2, which it raised only in November 3 years later, is barred by Art.
+2. - 2.
+Under the contract in illustration 1, buyer B had the right to cancel the contract on October 5, if the seller had not fully complied with all terms of the contract.
+Although being aware of the missing of a spare rudder, it gave notice of cancellation of the contract only 37 months later.
+The buyer's right to cancel was time-barred.